wcm-io/io.wcm.wcm.ui.granite/src/site/markdown/showhide.md

 ### Usage

+This works the same as the AEM built-in `cq-dialog-dropdown-showhide` feature, but with additional features.

 * Add the class `wcmio-dialog-showhide` to a select/dropdown or checkbox Granite UI component
 * Add a data attribute `wcmio-dialog-showhide-target` to the same element.
 The value should be a selector, usually a specific class name (the target class), to find all possible target elements that can be shown/hidden.
 * Add the target class to each target component that should be shown/hidden